 - Don't swallow water and consider keeping your face and head out of the water when swimming.
 This reduces exposure to bacteria, parasites and other microorganisms that might make people sick by entering the body by swallowing, and through eyes, ears and nose.

-- Avoid swimming in cloudy or discolored water as it may affect a person's ability to see underwater hazards.
+- Avoid swimming in cloudy or discolored water as it may contain more microorganisms that might make people sick and affect a person's ability to see underwater hazards.

 - Wash your hands after swimming, especially before eating, and shower when you are done swimming for the day to wash off water and dirt.